-- Compact the paving using a vibrating plate compactor. - For chamfered or pre-distressed edge blocks, compact the surface without joint filling sand initially. - For pencil edge blocks, spread joint filling sand over the surface before compaction to protect the edges of blocks and to stop them coming into contact with each other. - Inspect the paved surface, remove or remediate any cracked or chipped blocks. - Cover the surface with kiln-dried joint filling sand and compact again. - Complete compaction within 1m of any unrestrained edges at the end of each day of installation.
+- Compact the paving using a vibrating plate compactor.
+We recommend that with our Invicta range that a rubber mat be used on the surface of the blocks to protect the face through this process. - For chamfered or pre-distressed edge blocks, compact the surface without joint filling sand initially. - For pencil edge blocks, spread joint filling sand over the surface before compaction to protect the edges of blocks and to stop them coming into contact with each other. - Inspect the paved surface, remove or remediate any cracked or chipped blocks. - Cover the surface with kiln-dried joint filling sand and compact again. - Complete compaction within 1m of any unrestrained edges at the end of each day of installation.